pinpetfun/pinpet-sdk/README.md

 **Features:**
 - = **Direct on-chain queries**: Read data directly from blockchain without relying on third-party APIs
-- ¡ **Concurrent optimization**: Use Promise.all for concurrent account queries to improve performance
+- ï¿½ **Concurrent optimization**: Use Promise.all for concurrent account queries to improve performance
-- =Ê **Complete data**: Return comprehensive information including all related account addresses and balances
+- =ï¿½ **Complete data**: Return comprehensive information including all related account addresses and balances
-- =á **Error handling**: Provide detailed error messages and exception handling
+- =ï¿½ **Error handling**: Provide detailed error messages and exception handling
 - = **Real-time sync**: Data is synchronized with on-chain state in real-time for accuracy

 **Important notes:**